mjwowpa/HybridAppAzureStack/README.md

 - Process a shutdown on Azure Stack of your private application.
 - Create an account on the e-commerce solution hosted on Azure.
-- Order an item while the admin-platform is offline as you want.
+- Order an item while the admin-platform is offline.
 - Reboot your privation logistic site on Azure Stack.
 - Go to your private platform of logistic.
 - Click on the "Refresh" button.